 Support Programs for Employers, Self-employed, and Employees

 Canada Recovery Caregiving Benefit (CRCB) provides support to employed and self-employed individuals who are unable to work because they must care for their child under 12 years old or a family member who needs supervised care.
-This benefit is proposed to be extended till May 7, 2022.
+This benefit’s proposed extension was till May 7, 2022.

 Canada Recovery Sickness Benefit (CRSB) provides income support to employed and self-employed individuals who are unable to work because they are sick or need to self-isolate due to COVID-19 or have an underlying health condition that puts them at greater risk of getting COVID-19.
 The CRSB is administered by the Canada Revenue Agency (CRA).
-This benefit is proposed to be extended till May 7, 2022.
+This benefit’s proposed extension was till May 7, 2022.

 Work Sharing Program is an agreement that helps employers and employees avoid layoffs when there is a temporary decrease in the normal level of business activity, and the decrease is beyond the control of the employer.
 This is effective March 15, 2022, and, extended to September 24, 2022.